matias-ceau/scripts/docs/scripts/update_env.xsh.md

 #### Overview

-This script, written in `xonsh`, is designed to extract all environment variables that end with `API_KEY` and write them to a `.env` file in the user's home directory.
-It uses a dictionary comprehension to filter the current environment variables and collect only those that match the specified suffix.
-The resulting key-value pairs are formatted and saved into a `.env` file, which is commonly used for storing sensitive information such as API keys in a structured format.
+The `update_env.xsh` script is designed to extract API keys from the current environment variables and write them to a `.env` file located in the user's home directory.
+This is particularly useful for managing sensitive data separately from your codebase, making it easier to handle environment-specific configurations.

-The script operates by performing the following actions:
+The script works by defining a function, `update_env()`, which:

-1. **Dictionary Comprehension**: It creates a dictionary that includes only those environment variable entries where the key satisfies the condition of ending with `API_KEY`.

-2. **String Formatting**: It then formats each key-value pair as `key=value` and combines them into a single string, separated by newlines.

-3. **File Writing**: Finally, it writes this string to a `.env` file located in the home directory, overwriting any existing content.
+1. Uses dictionary comprehension to filter out environment variables that end with `API_KEY`.
+2. Constructs a string containing key-value pairs formatted as `KEY=VALUE`.
+3. Opens (or creates if it doesn't exist) the `.env` file in write mode and writes the formatted string into this file.

+This approach ensures that only relevant API keys are recorded, keeping the `.env` file clean and concise.

 ---